4paradigm/OpenMLDB/docs/en/reference/sql/functions_and_operators/Files/udfs_8h.md

 **Description**:

 Compute average of values matching specified condition grouped by category key and output string.
-Each group is represented as 'K:V' and separated by comma in outputs and are sorted by key in ascend order.
+Each group is represented as 'K:V', separated by comma, and sorted by key in ascend order.

 **Parameters**:

-  * **catagory** Specify catagory column to group by.
   * **value** Specify value column to aggregate on.
   * **condition** Specify condition column.
+  * **catagory** Specify catagory column to group by.